MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

   - mission-critical
 ---

-# Application design of mission-critical workloads on Azure
+# Application design of mission-critical workloads

 Both functional application requirements and non-functional requirements are critical to inform key design decisions for a mission-critical application design.
 However, these requirements should be examined alongside key cloud application design patterns to ensure aspirations are fully achieved.

 This design area explores the important application design patterns for building a highly reliable application on Azure.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected mission-critical workload](index.yml) series.
-If you aren't familiar with this series, we recommend you start with [What is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload)
+If you aren't familiar with this series, we recommend you start with [what is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload)
 >
 > ![GitHub logo](./../_images/github.svg) [Mission-Critical open source project](http://github.com/azure/alwayson)
 >